 Cannabis may be legal in Texas, but the state has some of the strictest regulations on it.
 Thankfully, the Compassionate Use Program allows people suffering from over 200 conditions to use medical cannabis in Texas.
-Here is a step-by-step guide to getting medical cannabis in the Lone Star State:
+If you're wondering how to get a medical marijuana card in Texas, it's important to first consult with a licensed healthcare provider who is registered with the Texas Compassionate Use Program.
+Here is a step-by-step guide on how to get medical marijuana in the Lone Star State: Here is a step-by-step guide on how to get medical marijuana in the Lone Star State:

-Patients who have a qualifying condition have to consult a doctor for a marijuana prescription.
+Patients who have a qualifying condition have to consult a doctor for a cannabis prescription.
 The doctor must be registered in the Compassionate Use Registry of Texas (CURT).
 Patients need to meet the following criteria to qualify:

-You will be evaluated by the doctor to determine whether you will benefit from medical marijuana.
-The doctor must also confirm that these benefits outweigh the risks.
-The prescription should include recommendations for dosages, how the dosages will be administered, and how much medical cannabis is needed for your health needs.
+Your first meeting will be with a qualified medical professional to determine whether you will benefit from medical marijuana.
+The physician must also confirm that these benefits outweigh the risks.
+The prescription will include recommendations for dosages, how the dosages will be administered, and how much medical cannabis is needed for your health needs.